 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The collagen supplement market has exploded, but the evidence is more modest than the marketing suggests.
-Studies do show benefits for skin elasticity and joint comfort, but only at adequate doses of hydrolyzed collagen peptides - typically 10-15g per day for skin and 5-10g for joints.
-Many products fall well short of these amounts.
+Collagen is everywhere right now, but the evidence is more modest than the marketing makes it sound.
+Studies do show real benefits for skin elasticity and joint comfort - just only when you take enough hydrolyzed collagen peptides, typically 10-15g a day for skin and 5-10g for joints.
+A lot of products quietly fall short of that.
 We scored the top collagen products to find which ones deliver a clinically relevant dose at a fair price with verified purity.
+For a deeper look at what the trials actually show on skin, joints, and muscle, see our collagen peptides research guide.

 Our Top Picks